History of the United States I CLEP

 Making America: A History of the United States, Volume A: To 1877, Brief -Amazon to the rescue again!
 The normal price for this textbook is over $100, but by selecting a slightly older edition and looking in the used bin we can get it for only $13.

 InstantCert Academy US History I Specific Exam Feedback - This is an exam where InstantCert really pays off.
 Many of the forum members have broken down exactly what the exam is looking for by topic.
 You'll find most of these in the Specific Feedback section of the forums, but you can also find some free material in the general discussion forums.
 If you're a member of InstantCert already, don't miss the flash cards!
-Know these backwards and forwards and you should have no problems with this exam.
+Know these backwards and forwards along with our Quick Prep Package and you should have no problems with this exam.

 If you don't know what InstantCert is, then click here for the scoop as well as a discount code: **InstantCert Academy**